We are out of network providers.

 Pavlov had a dog.
 Pavlov would ring a bell to tell his dog that it was almost feeding time.
 Like most dogs, Pavlov's dog would get really excited when he was about to get fed.
 So he'd drool all over the place.
 What happened?
 Well, suddenly Pavlov's dog started getting excited just by the sound of that bell, even when food wasn't present.
 Eating food and the sound of the bell became linked in the dog’s brain.
 Something as meaningless as a bell was now making the dog excited.

 This effect is called classical conditioning.
 It's the idea that when two stimuli are repeatedly paired, the response that was first elicited by the second stimulus (food) is now elicited by the first stimulus alone (the bell).
 This happens all the time without us even realizing it.
-For example, the favorite food for many of us is something that we ate as a child with our families.
+For example, the favorite food for many of us is something we ate with our families as children.
 What likely happened was the positive feelings of being with family and the particular food got paired in our brains.
-As a result, we now get the warm-fuzzy feelings that we got from spending time with family just from eating the food alone, even if our family is not currently present when we eat it.
+As a result, we now get the warm-fuzzy feelings we got from spending time with family just from eating the food alone, even if our family is not present when we eat.

 Although your environment is conditioning you to react in particular ways all the time, if you know what you're doing, you can use classical conditioning to boost your positivity.
 You do exactly what Pavlov did.
-You just repeatedly link boring things (like a bell ringing) with positive thoughts and feelings over and over again.
+You repeatedly link boring things (like a bell ringing) to positive thoughts and feelings.
 Pretty soon, these boring things will generate positivity automatically.
 That's classical conditioning at work.
-This can help you think positive because when you are going about your life, maybe even feeling bummed about stresses or challenges, you’ll have these little positive moments that keep you energized and in a good mood.
+This can help you think positively because when you are going about your life, maybe even feeling bummed about stresses or challenges, you’ll have these little positive moments that keep you energized and in a good mood.

 6. Think positive, but not too much, and think negative when you need to.

-Of course, thinking positive has its benefits.
-But thinking positive isn't always the best response.
+Of course, thinking positively has its benefits.
+But thinking positively isn't always the best response.
 Negative thoughts sometimes have benefits, too.